schmettow/New_Stats/docs/Generalized_Linear_Models.md

-## Measures of time {#measures_of_time}
+## Duration measures {#duration-measures}

 Time is a highly accessible measure, as clocks are all around us: on your wrist, in transport stations, in your computers and a very big (and accurate) one is hosted at the Physikalisch-Technischen Bundesanstalt in Braunschweig (Physical-technological federal institute in Braunschweig, Germany).
-Temporal variables often carry useful information. *Reaction time (RT)* measures are prime in experimental cognitive studies and have revealed fascinating phenomena of the human mind, such as the Stroop effect or memory priming.
-In design research,  reaction times are also frequently used, but even more common is *time-on-task (ToT)* as a measure of task efficiency.
+Duration measures often carry useful information; especially, *Reaction time (RT)* measures are prime in experimental cognitive studies and have revealed fascinating phenomena of the human mind, such as the Stroop effect, memory priming, motor learning and the structure of attention.
+In design research,  reaction times are also frequently used in experiments, but more common is *time-on-task (ToT)* as a measure of task efficiency.
 Formally, both outcome types measure a period of time.
 I am deliberately making a distinction between the two, because the data generating process of reacting to a simple task (like naming a color) may be different  to a complex task, like fidning information on a website.

 Temporal variables are practically continuous (as long as one measures with sufficient precision), but always have lower bounds.
 First, I will introduce two classic types of models that use exponentially or Gamma distributed error terms.
 Both distribution families assume a lower bound at zero, which is problematic, as we will see.
 Modern Bayesian estimation engines offer an increasing variety of more exotic response distributions.
 Among those  are Exgaussian response distributions, which works well when the lower bound is positive.

-### Exponential and Gamma regression
+### Exponential and Gamma regression {#exp-gam-reg}

 Exponential distributions arise from basic random processes under some very idealized conditions.
 First, the lower boundary must be zero and second, the rate at which events happen is assumed to be constant rate, just like Poisson distributions assumes a constant $\lambda$.